Here are the top 13 sites and apps that will help streamline your honeymoon planning.

 Airfare Watchdog can not only help you snag the best deal to your chosen destination, it can actually help you decide where to go.
 If you have your heart set on Hawaii, for example, you can create an alert for when the price dips below a certain amount.
 However, if you just know you want sun and sand but you're flexible on options, you can sign up for a daily or weekly alert for the best deals from your local airport.
 You'll get a list of both domestic and international options, so you can consider destinations you had not considered before.

 A once-in-a-lifetime trip like your honeymoon is no time to just book a hotel and hope for the best.
 Once you've selected a hotel or narrowed down your choices, always double-check them against TripAdvisor reviews.
 Sure, you need to take the reviews with a grain of salt (you probably don't want to trust the opinion of someone who complains that the beach is "too sandy") but if you look at the overall averages you get a good sense of the quality of the hotel.

-Oyster.com also provides in-depth reviews from people who've been there, but in this case the reviewers are hotel experts who've seen some of the best and worst hotels in the world and really know their stuff.
+Like TripAdvisor, Oyster provides in-depth reviews from people who've been there.
+The reviewers, however, are hotel experts who've seen some of the best and worst hotels in the world and really know their stuff.
 The site also features dozens of professional photographs that will show you the good, the bad, and, sometimes, the frighteningly ugly truth about each hotel.

 If you'd rather stay in an apartment (for more space, a kitchen, a bit more privacy, or the chance to live like a local), there's no better site than Airbnb.
 With more than 2 million listings in more than 191 countries, Airbnb covers the world and offers a variety of accommodations ranging from single rooms to entire villas.